-For the musicians, taking to the stage with other musicians of ltimately, the inclusivity of professional classical music turns on choices that lie beyond the reach of any single performer.
+For the musicians, taking to the stage with other musicians of turns on choices that lie beyond the reach of any single performer.
 And the field of music can do more to change things than wait for young children to reach the age of professionalism, says Laing.
 He draws a contrast between the music world and that of athletics.